Skip to content

 }

-After publishing, go to Entities ⇾ Devices — a new device named freezer-432 of type sensors is automatically created.
-Open it and check the Latest telemetry tab to see the decoded temperature, fan_ins, and fan_out values, and the Attributes tab for the state attribute.
+Go to Entities ⇾ Devices.
+The device freezer-432 of type sensors is automatically provisioned on the first message.
+Open it and check the Latest telemetry tab — you should see temperature, humidity, and battery — and the Attributes tab for fwVersion (and latitude/longitude if the payload included a location).

 // Encode downlink data from incoming Rule Engine message